 How self-motivated are they?
 If they seem like someone who needs to be motivated to work hard, then their technical ability loses its value.
 You want to hire a self-starter and give them the necessary environment to fly.
 This avoids the problem of managers finding themselves being turned into chief motivators!

 External to development entirely, are they respectful of the culture, beliefs, and lives of their fellow team members?

 Where Can You Find Quality Front-End Developers?

-Two popular options are either hiring a freelancer or hiring from a web development company.
+Two popular options are either hiring a freelancer or hiring from a web development company like XB Software.
 Let’s explore the pros and cons of both.